-Dental sealants are a simple procedure in which a tooth-colored acrylic “coating” is painted onto the surface of the tooth.
-Sealants basically act as a barrier to prevent bacteria from collecting in the pits of back teeth.
-The chances of developing decay in the fissures of your teeth start as soon as they erupt; obviously children and teenagers are perfect candidates.
+Sealants bond quickly and basically act as a barrier to help prevent bacteria from collecting in the hills and valleys of your back teeth (molars and premolars).
+The chances of developing decay in the fissures of your teeth start as soon as they erupt; obviously children and teenagers are perfect candidates for sealants.

 Do Sealants Hurt?